Algorithm: Modern Algorithms

+Representations

 Algorithms can be expressed in many kinds of notation, including natural languages, pseudocode, flowcharts, drakon-charts, programming languages or control tables (processed by interpreters).
-Natural language expressions of algorithms tend to be verbose and ambiguous, and are rarely used for complex or technical algorithms.
-Pseudocode, flowcharts, drakon-charts and control tables are structured ways to express algorithms that avoid many of the ambiguities common in the statements based on natural language.
-Programming languages are primarily intended for expressing algorithms in a form that can be executed by a computer, but are also often used as a way to define or document algorithms.
+Natural language expressions of algorithms tend to be verbose and ambiguous and are rarely used for complex or technical algorithms.
+Pseudocode, flowcharts, drakon-charts, and control tables are structured expressions of algorithms that avoid common ambiguities of natural language.
+Programming languages are primarily for expressing algorithms in a computer-executable form but are also used to define or document algorithms.

-There is a wide variety of representations possible and one can express a given Turing machine program as a sequence of machine tables (see finite-state machine, state transition table and control table for more), as flowcharts and drakon-charts (see state diagram for more), or as a form of rudimentary machine code or assembly code called "sets of quadruples" (see Turing machine for more).

-Representations of algorithms can be classed into three accepted levels of Turing machine description, as follows: